Association measures for interval variables: Conclusions

 \section{Conclusions}

 The low cost of information storage combined with recent advances in search and retrieval technologies has made huge amounts of data available, the so-called \textit{big data} explosion.
-New statistical analysis techniques are now required to deal with the volume and complexity of this data.
-One possible way to model these data is using interval-valued symbolic variables.
+New statistical analysis techniques are now required to deal with the volume and complexity of this data, and Symbolic Data Analysis (SDA) is a promising approach.